srushtii-m/Amazon-product-co-purchasing-network-analysis/Centrality Metrics/README.md

 ## Analyzing products using graph centrality metrics
+It aims to identify influential products based on their position and connections in the network.
 For identifying and analyzing centrality metrics of the Amazon co-purchasing network, only the DVD subgroup - 19,828 products is considered as the full product network is very large - 548,552 products which is computationally costly.

 Centrality metrics for the DVD category: